Sandipeyy/Kuch-vhi/README.md

 # Xavia

-• A Facebook Chat Bot made by XaviaTeam<br />
+• A Facebook Chat Bot made by Infx Squad<br />
 • This Project will turn your Facebook account into a ***Facebook Chat Bot*** with a lot of Features

 ![illustration](https://i.ibb.co/5MCXJkX/309961956-852941662506289-2438726751602905775-n.png)